1040 AD - 1268 AD

 Eruva Tonda , apparently , was a military commander in the army of Dandanayaka Mahapradhani Anantapalayya.

-Bhimachoda II had four sons (Tonda II, Iruga, Kondaya, Mallikarjunachoda) by his wife ganagadevi.
+Bhimachoda II sons are Tonda II and Mallikarjunachoda by his wife ganagadevi.

 This inscription, engraved on a slab lying near a tank opposite the Muthyalamma temple, is in Telugu language and Characters and is dated in the Chalukya Vikrama era (year not specified) Angirasa (A.D.
 1092-93).
 It registers a gift of land in the village Jalapattu for the upkeep of the lake at Kroproli and for the maintenance of the Rudresvaradevara-satra, on the occasion of Uttarayan-Sankranti, by Kanduri-Tondaya-Cholamaharaju.
 The gift was entrusted to Chilyakamti-Anamtasaka-Pandita.